New Jersey Handicap Placard

 If you’re approved for a New Jersey handicap parking sign, you’ll be able to park in any designated handicap spaces and also park for up to 24 hours in any space with designated time limits.

 Handicap parking abuse happens in New Jersey every day.
 If you witness someone parked in a handicap spot, but the person is clearly not disabled, you are encouraged to contact local authorities right away.
 Fraudulent use of a handicap parking permit in New Jersey is taken seriously and violators will be prosecuted accordingly.

 Parking Pass Requirements

-Having a disabled parking pass in New Jersey provides plenty of benefits.
+Having a New Jersey handicap parking permit provides plenty of benefits.
 That’s why the set New Jersey handicap parking requirements to get one include: